The Return of Thalia Plates: The Titan’s Curse Word

 He took a look at the stack of cash and slid over a fifty, keeping the rest for himself.

 “Thank you,” he said, “He came in here after school, this older woman entered a few minutes later, they both seemed to be in a hurry, they didn’t speak to each other either, so I doubted they knew each other.
 I didn’t think much of it, but I hope this leads to something.
-If you guys ever need something, come on over”
+If you guys ever need something, come on over.
+Also these weird kids came in and rambled about Egyptian gods.”

 “We’ll take that into account.”
 I said, walking off with Adam and Luke.